sdsddsd1/mywayland/README.md

-# Native experimental Wayland session with Sway and Hikari for KISS 🌿
+# Native experimental Wayland session with Sway and hikari for KISS 🌿
 ```
 Vimb (Webkit2gtk and Gtk+3)works very well.
 Surf does not work due the lack of Xprop?